mrhavzerone/python/README.md

 # python
-!!!!!!!!my public python study repo now i change this file
+I change file for understanding hoe to work my upload to git script